capoony/DrosEU_pipeline/README.md

 | gzip > SNPs-40x.sync.gz
 ```

-### 3) Calculate "true" window-sizes (e.g. for non-overlapping 200kb windows) based on the number of sites that passed the coverage criteria (as calculated from [PoolSNP](https://github.com/capoony/PoolSNP)) are not located within TE's and that are not located close to InDels; See Material and Methods in Kapun *et al.* (2018)
+### 3) Calculate "true" window-sizes (e.g. for non-overlapping 200kb windows) based on the number of sites that passed the coverage criteria (as calculated from [PoolSNP](https://github.com/capoony/PoolSNP)) are not located within TE's and that are not located close to InDels; See Material and Methods in [Kapun *et al.* (2020)](https://academic.oup.com/mbe/article/37/9/2661/5837682)

 ```bash
 python scripts/TrueWindows.py \